bgarcial/sentia-assessment/Documentation/README.md

 - **Node size**: The size of the virtual machines that will form the nodes in the cluster.
   - I am using `Standard_D2_v2` for [agent pool profile](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L85) and [master profile](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L332)

+---
-I consider to highlight here the master kubernetes and non master nodes (placed at agent pool profile)
+**I consider to highlight here the master kubernetes and non master nodes (placed at agent pool profile)**

 We got the [k8s control plane](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) which govern how kubernetes communications is performed, maintaining a record of all k8s objects in the system and manage them via control loops in order to respond to changes in the cluster.
 This control plane contain the **kubernetes master process**, which refers to a collection of processes managing the cluster state to make global decisions about scheduling, starting pods, etc.